2024 The Republicans alliance crisis: Call by 700 National Council Members for a Third Expulsion

-On June 18, an internal source acknowledged that the votes on June 12 and 14 were legally weak, lacking evidence of national council support.
+On 18 June, an internal source acknowledged that the votes on 12 and 14 June were legally weak, lacking evidence of national council support.
 The bureau then gathered signatures from approximately 700 of the 2,300 LR national council members, "more than enough to request in writing, under Article 24.3 of the statutes, that Éric Ciotti convene a political bureau" to expel him.
-The internal regulations gave him eight days, until midnight on June 26, 2024, to comply.
+The internal regulations gave him eight days, until midnight on 26 June 2024, to comply.
 After this deadline passed, the national council members sought judicial appointment of an ad hoc representative to convene the bureau.
 However, the Paris Judicial Court rejected this request, effectively confirming Éric Ciotti as party president.

 Poll Among LR Sympathizers

-In June 2024, a poll indicated that half of LR "sympathizers" approved of Éric Ciotti’s alliance with the RN, though it provided no details on the scope or definition of "sympathizers".
+In June 2024, a poll indicated that half of LR "sympathizers" approved of Éric Ciotti's alliance with the RN, though it provided no details on the scope or definition of "sympathizers".